 Ready to set up your retinol game?
 Then it’s time you tried out these retinal serums…

 Medik8’s Crystal Retinal 6 is perfect for those who are already seasoned retinol users and want to ramp up the results.
 This overnight serum is formulated with 0.06% stabilized retinal.
 Working up to 11 times faster than retinol, it visibly minimizes fine lines and wrinkles; firms and plumps the complexion to resurface skin texture and soften your skin.

 With a potent cocktail of retinal, peptides and nutrient-rich argan oil, this creamy balm works to reverse the daily damage caused by stress, pollution, smoke, and alcohol.
-It brightens and hydrates the skin whilst studies have shown it also has a dramatic impact on acne, as it reduces it by 67% in 28 days.
+It brightens and hydrates the skin whilst studies (according to the website) have shown it also has a dramatic impact on acne, as it reduces it by 43% in 28 days.

 Still not sold on retinal?
 Keep things simple with these great retinol serums…